dtomcat/picoPromSD/README.md

 4. Can calculate the HDD password while backing up the EEPROM (for OEM Seagate and WD drives)
 		- Requires preparing an additional file.
 Video of process: [Video of Process](https://youtu.be/JSXaQWXcwFo?si=bOLGbLG80aQxxA59)
 5. For OEM Seagate drives (ALL), It can grab the HDD password directly from the drive itself.
 No need for EEPROM or XBOX.
 [Video of Process](https://youtu.be/1lWm_fr0Neo?si=kcM-wwt6UB56qRjm)
+6. For OEM Seagate drives (ALL), It can unlock the HDD directly from the drive itself.
+No need for EEPROM or XBOX.
+[Video of Slim](https://www.youtube.com/shorts/Nwhjg9Vyvl8), [Video of RJ](https://www.youtube.com/shorts/swidWJ0N5yo)
-6. More features may be added later.
+7. More features may be added later.
 <br><br><br>
 This project is based on the work from Ryzee119's ArduinoProm: